Play to your strengths: How building a targeted offer can spur growth

 “When a $2 million or $3 million prospect hears you on the radio and calls in, that’s powerful.”

-From a relationship-building standpoint, Bridgewater Wealth is thrilled with the results of its decision to create this specialized offering.
+From a relationship-building standpoint, Colony Group is thrilled with the results of its decision to create this specialized offering.
 “The majority of our prospective clients are coming to us from the WTOP radio spots, the website, and online searches,” says Poff.
-The initiative is filling a valuable void and reaching people that Bridgewater Wealth may never have reached otherwise.
+The initiative is filling a valuable void and reaching people that Colony Group may never have reached otherwise.

 The growing interest in Her Wealth is a source of pride for Mitchell.
 “When a $2 million or $3 million prospect hears you on the radio and calls in, that’s powerful,” she says.
 “It’s driving organic growth and enabling us to reach more people who need a trusted advisor.”